Guidelines for Tenure-Track Searches

 Expenses for Recruitment

 Recruitment expenses, including faculty and staff time, need to be managed carefully.
-Entertainment at dinners off campus will be reimbursed for one or two dinners for up to a total of $200 per dinner for each candidate, upon presentation of receipts.
+Entertainment at dinners off-campus will be reimbursed for one or two dinners up to a total of $200 for each candidate, upon presentation of receipts.
 Meals taken in Commons or catered by Bates dining may be charged to the Dean of the Faculty’s recruitment budget, using the search’s R number.
-Charges over $200 per dinner or more than two dinners will be billed to the department/program’s budget.
+Charges over $200 per candidate or more than two dinners will be billed to the department/program’s budget.

 Deliberations and Communication